telefab/telefab-website/wordpress/wp-content/plugins/browserid/readme.txt

-=== Mozilla Persona ===
+=== Mozilla Persona (BrowserID) ===
 Contributors: Marcel Bokhorst, M66B
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=AJSBB7DGNA3MJ&lc=US&item_name=BrowserID%20WordPress%20plugin&item_number=Marcel%20Bokhorst&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted
 Tags: security, admin, authentication, access, widget, login, shortcode, comment, comments, discussion, bbPress, bbPress 2.0 Requires at least: 3.1
 Tested up to: 3.4.1
-Stable tag: 0.29
+Stable tag: 0.32

-Implementation of Mozilla Persona for WordPress
+Implementation of Mozilla Persona (BrowserID) for WordPress

 == Description ==

-"*As a user of Mozilla Persona, you confirm your email addresses once.
+"*As a user of Mozilla Persona (BrowserID), you confirm your email addresses once.
 Then, you can sign into any web site that supports Mozilla Persona with just two clicks.*"

 This plugin adds a Mozilla Persona login button as an additional way to login to your login page.
 There is also a widget, shortcode and template tag.
 It is possible to customize the login and logout button/link.